Sourenm/chat-app/README.md

 ## 🖥️ UI

 - A model selector dropdown at the top allows switching between available models
-  (disabled in Diffusion, Knowledge Base, and Story tabs when not relevant).
+  (disabled in Diffusion, Knowledge Base, Voice, and Story tabs when not relevant).
 - **Paste HF Model ID… (NEW):** from the model selector, choose **“Paste HF Model ID…”** to enter any Hugging Face **text-generation** repo (e.g., `mlx-community/TinyLlama-1.1B-Chat-v1.0-4bit`).
   - The backend launches a dedicated **MLX worker** for that model (downloads if needed) and routes chats to it automatically.
   - Switching back to a static model (LLaMA or Qwen-VL) **unloads** the dynamic worker.